fioprotocol/fips/README.md

 The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.

 ### Implementation
 Initially this section should include technical implementation strategy, such how this change made (contracts, core, etc.), how will the specification be accomplished in code, how will the code be tested/deployed.
-Eventually it should reference a specific pull-request.
+Before development beings, create a master ticket in the fio repo to track progress on development towards this FIP.

 ### Backwards Compatibility
 All FIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The FIP must explain how the author proposes to deal with these incompatibilities.